IBM/CAST/docs/source/cast-big-data/python-guide.rst

 UFM Collector
 -------------

-A tool interacting with the UFM collector is provided in `ibm-csm-bds-*.noarch.rpm`.
+A tool interacting with the UFM collector is provided in |csm-bds|.
 This script performs 3 key operations:

 1. Connects to the UFM monitoring snapshot RESTful interface.